yashwantbangde/Tiny-Transformer-Implementation-Ablations-Attention-Modulation/README.md

 - Residual connections are critical for stable training.
 - FFN layers add significant non-linearity and boost performance.
 - Distance-aware attention alters focus patterns, encouraging locality in token interactions.

+---

+## 📜 License
+This repository is for educational purposes only as part of the course assignment.
+Not intended for production use.